RJoshi141/RJoshi141/README.md

-# Hey there — I’m Ritika!
+# Hi there — I’m Ritika!

-I’m a product-minded engineer who loves turning playful ideas into polished, human-centered experiences.
+I’m a product-minded engineer who loves turning ideas into polished, human-centered experiences.
 My happy place is where front-end delight meets full-stack thinking—from motion-rich interfaces to resilient backends.
-Grab a coffee, explore a project, and let’s build something delightful together.
+Grab a coffee, explore a project, and let’s build something delightful together :)

 <table>